+The COVID-19 pandemic has negatively impacted the global economy to date and is likely to cause further global economic disruption.
+While the duration and severity of the economic impacts of COVID-19 are unknown, it is possible that such economic impacts may be prolonged and have continued effects even after the widespread administration of vaccines.
 However, in light of the uncertainties regarding economic, business, social, health and geopolitical conditions, our revenues, earnings, liquidity, and cash flows could be adversely affected, whether on an annual or quarterly basis.
-Continued impacts of the COVID-19 pandemic could materially adversely affect our current and long-term account receivable collectability, as our negatively impacted customers from the pandemic may request temporary relief, delay, or not make scheduled payments.
+Continued impacts of the COVID-19 pandemic could materially adversely affect our current and long-term account receivable collectability, as our negatively impacted customers from the COVID-19 pandemic may request temporary relief, delay, or not make scheduled payments.
 In addition, the deployment of our solutions may represent a large portion of our customers' investments in software technology.
 Decisions to make such an investment are impacted by the economic environment in which the customers operate.
 Uncertain global geopolitical, economic and health conditions and the lack of visibility or the lack of financial resources may cause some customers to reduce, postpone or terminate their investments, or to reduce or not renew ongoing paid services, adversely impacting our revenues or timing of revenue.
 Health conditions in some geographic areas where our customers operate could impact the economic situation of those areas.
 These conditions, including the COVID-19 pandemic, may present risks for health and limit the ability to travel for our employees, which could further lengthen our sales cycle and delay revenue and cash flows in the near-term.
-Moreover, the potential for future infections among our employees and/or consultants is possible until effective treatments for COVID-19 are found and such future infections (depending on the severity, scope and location) could impact the Company's ability to continue operations in the ordinary course.
+Moreover, the potential for future infections among our employees and/or consultants is possible even after the widespread administration of vaccines and such future infections (depending on the severity, variant type, scope and location) could impact our ability to continue operations in the o

-As of the date of this Quarterly Report on Form 10-Q, we serve our clients primarily from third-party data hosting facilities.
+As of the date of this Quarterly Report on Form 10-Q, we serve our customers primarily from third-party data hosting facilities.
 We do not control the operation of these third-party facilities, and they are vulnerable to damage or interruption from earthquakes, floods, fires, power loss, telecommunications failures and similar events.
 They are also subject to break-ins, sabotage, intentional acts of vandalism and similar misconduct.
 Despite precautions taken at these facilities, the occurrence of a natural disaster or a crime, a decision to close the facilities without adequate notice or other unanticipated problems at these facilities could result in lengthy interruptions in our service.
 Even with the disaster recovery arrangements, our service could be interrupted.

 We may, from time to time, transition our data hosting to new or alternative providers.
-In connection with these transitions, we will be moving, transferring or installing some of our equipment, data and software to and in other facilities.
+In connection with these transitions, we may be moving, transferring or installing some of our equipment, data and software to and in other facilities.
 Despite precautions taken during this process, any unsuccessful transfers may impair the delivery of our one or more of our offerings.
 Further, any damage to, or failure of, our systems generally could result in interruptions in one or more of our offerings.
-Interruptions in our service may reduce our revenue, cause us to issue credits or pay penalties, may cause clients to terminate one or more of our offerings and may adversely affect our renewal rates and our ability to attract new clients.
-Our business may also be harmed if our clients and potential clients believe one or more of our offerings are unreliable.
+Interruptions in our service may reduce our revenue, cause us to issue credits or pay penalties, may cause customers to terminate one or more of our offerings and may adversely affect our renewal rates and our ability to attract new customers.
+Our business may also be harmed if our customers and potential customers believe one or more of our offerings are unreliable.